TeamWHEN/MobileProject/README.md

-# MobileProject
+# WHEN
-Mobile Programming Term Project WHEN
+Group Schedule Management Application ' WHEN '